GSG-K3/moviesTime/README.md

 ## user journey
-as a user you will be able to see the top movies & search for any movie you like to get information about it the search auto run after entered 3 chart , and the result of search will display in home page
+as a user you will be able to see the top movies & search for any movie you like to get information about it the search auto run after entered 3 characters , and the result of search will display in home page

 ## How To Run